-Stock futures higher, Powell speech in focus
+Wall St. set for higher open with Powell speech in focus

 Economists expect U.S. economic growth to slow steadily in coming quarters after touching a four-year high in April-June due to trade disputes, a Reuters poll showed.

-Wall Street has sputtered in the past two days as the United States and China slapped fresh tariffs on each other and ended latest negotiations with no major breakthrough.
+Wall Street has sputtered in the past two days as the United States and China slapped fresh tariffs on each others goods and ended latest negotiations with no major breakthrough.

+“I doubt that Powell is going to be taking a big policy stance with his discussion.
+I’m not expecting much from the speech today,” said Paul Nolte, portfolio manager at Kingsview Asset Management in Chicago.

+“The markets have actually been strengthening overnight due to the fact the dollar has come down quite a bit.”

+Banks stocks gained slightly in premarket trading ahead of Powell’s speech.
+Citigroup (C.N) rose 0.2 percent, JPMorgan Chase & Co (JPM.N) 0.1 percent and Bank of America (BAC.N) 0.2 percent.

-Shares of Autodesk (ADSK.O) climbed 8.6 percent before the bell after the software maker topped revenue and profit estimates, helped by strength in its subscription business.
+Shares of Autodesk (ADSK.O) jumped 10.2 percent after the software maker topped revenue and profit estimates, helped by strength in its subscription business.

-Gap Inc (GPS.N) fell 6.9 percent after the apparel retailer’s namesake brand reported a bigger-than-expected drop in same-store sales.
+Gap Inc (GPS.N) slumped 8.1 percent after the apparel retailer’s namesake brand reported a bigger-than-expected drop in same-store sales.

-Ross Stores (ROST.O) slid 4.4 percent on concerns about the off-price retailer’s operating margins and an unchanged forecast for the rest of the year.
+Ross Stores (ROST.O) declined 5.2 percent on concerns about the off-price retailer’s operating margins and an unchanged forecast for the rest of the year.

 The Commerce Department’s seasonally adjusted data on durable goods orders for July is expected at 8:30 a.m.
 ET.